 The BCWMC will review projects and developments to evaluate compliance with the BCWMC performance goals if the proposed projects are in cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, or at the request of the city.
-For proposed projects located in cities that have adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, the cities should review projects for conformance with MIDS water quality treatment standards, unless Commission review is requested by the cities.
+For proposed projects located in cities that have adopted the MIDS performance goals, triggers, and flexible treatment options or equivalent requirements, the cities should review projects for conformance with MIDS water quality treatment standards, unless BCWMC review is requested by the cities.

 The following surfaces are among those that will be analyzed as impervious building roofs and structures, decks, bituminous and concrete surfaces, swimming pools, synthetic/artificially turfed fields (unless demonstrated to be pervious surface), and compacted ground surfaces such as gravel driveways and parking lots.
 The following surfaces are among those that will be analyzed as pervious (if they are designed in accordance with the Minnesota Stormwater Manual): green roofs and permeable pavement/pavers.
 Solar panels will be analyzed based on the surface located beneath the panels.
 Sealcoat, mill and overlay, pavement reclamation, pavement overlays and other resurfacing activities are not considered fully reconstructed impervious surfaces.
 Disconnected trails, disconnected sidewalks, and miscellaneous disconnected impervious surfaces (concrete/bituminous pads, etc.) are exempt from BCWMC water quality performance standards.
 Buffers should be provided for trails and sidewalks where possible.